mrakgr/The-Spiral-Language/readme.md

 #### Under the Hood

-As was shown there are two aspects of tensor polymorphism - one was that they have an arbitrary number of dimensions and the other was that are layout polymorphic.
+As was demonstrated, there are two aspects of tensor polymorphism - one was that they have an arbitrary number of dimensions and the other was that are layout polymorphic.
 In a language with weaker type systems that would require creating specific tensor instances for both of those concerns, but Spiral can handle them naturally.

 Even better, the dimensionality of the tensor is really a separate concern from its layout and so the two subjects can be taken in as separate pieces.